zsiki/ls/doc/source/usersguide.rst

    *(19.)
 Free Station - Adjusted coordinates*

+**TODO**
+*explanation of result list*

 Traverse Calculations
 :::::::::::::::::::::

-It is possible to calculate three types of Traverse.
+It is possible to calculate three different types of traverse.

-#. **Closed traverse**: Closed (polygonal or loop) traverse starts and finishes on the same known point.
+#. **Closed traverse**: Closed (polygonal or loop) traverse starts and finishes at the same known point.
-#. **Link traverse**: A closed link traverse joins two known points.
+#. **Link traverse**: A closed link traverse joins two dofferent known points.
-#. **Open traverse**: An open (free) traverse starts on a known point and finishes on an unknown point.
+#. **Open traverse**: An open (free) traverse starts at a known point and finishes at an unknown point.

-How can I use?
+Before calculating traverse the start and end points must be oriented in case of link traverse, in other cases orientation is neccessary only on the start point.

+To calculate traverse do the followings

 #.
-Click the Traverse Calculations icon.
+Click on the Traverse Calculations icon in the toolbar to open the *Traverse Calculations* dialog.
 #.
-Select the type of Traverse Calculation from the list.
+Select the type of traverse from *Type* group.
 #.
-Select the Endpoint from Start Point list.
+Select the start point of traverse from the *Start Point* list.
 #.
-If necessary select the Endpoint from End Point list.
+In case of link traverse select the end point from the *End Point* list.
 #.
-The Target Points list loads automatically.
-The list contains the points, which were measured from the station.
+The Target Points list is filled automatically.
 #.
-Add points of Traversing from Target Points list one by one to Order of Points list.
+Add the traverse points from *Target Points* list to the *Order of Points* list one by one.
 #.
-The Order can be changed with Up and Down button.
+The order of traverse points can be changed with *Up* and *Down* button.
 If you would like to correct, use the Remove button.
 #.
-Click the Calculate button.
+Click on the *Calculate* button.
 #.
-Result of Calculation prints automatically in result window.
+Result of calculation is displayed automatically in result widget.
 #.
-You can change settings in the dialog and press calculate to make another calculation, use the Reset button to reset the dialog to its original state.
+You can change settings in the dialog and press *Calculate* button to make another calculation, use the *Reset* button to reset the dialog to its original state.

 .. figure:: images/u20.png
    :scale: 80 %